-Having spent a large chunk of time in doctors’ waiting rooms, I’ve come to a conclusion: our society is noisy.
+Having spent a large chunk of time in doctors’ waiting rooms lately, I’ve come to a conclusion: society is noisy.
 TVs and radios dominate waiting areas – with mostly annoying programming – and make it nearly impossible to think.
 I found myself wishing I owned an mp3 player to drown it all out.
 (Seems ironic – drowning out noise with more noise.)

 It’s almost as if silence is a disease and we fear exposure.

-When I worked as a church organist, there were times when a communion hymn would end before communion did.
-With not enough time to start a new hymn, there would be a few minutes of silence in the church and the congregation’s reaction was predictable: uncomfortable restlessness.
-Coughing and fidgeting, the worshipers would create their own noise in the absence of mine.
+Working as a church musician, I’ve found there are times when a communion hymn ends before communion does.
+If there’s not enough time to start a new hymn or really noodle around, there can be a brief period of silence in the church and the congregation’s reaction is predictable: uncomfortable restlessness.
+Coughing and fidgeting, the worshipers create their own noise in the absence of mine.

-As a new organist, I would feel guilty about those moments.
+When I was a new musician, I would feel guilty about those moments.
 I didn’t want people feeling uncomfortable during worship and surely I wasn’t doing my job if I wasn’t making some sort of racket.
 But as I became more experienced, I realized an occasional silence in worship is a good thing.
 How else can we hear God’s voice unless we are quiet first?

 Music has moments of silence; we call them rests.
 And just as rests keep notes from running amok, moments of silence keep us in sync.